 These dogs are NOT up for adoption at this time, but they do need your help.
-Please consider sponsoring one of our dogs in need.
+Please consider fostering or sponsoring one of our dogs in need.
 Your donation will go to help pay for their food, supplies, heartworm prevention and veterinary expenses until they are healthy enough for adoption or to live out their life in a loving foster home.
 Thank you.

 HOPE & FAITH

 Wag Rescue received a call about two found dogs Sept 19th.
 They were laying in the front yard of a house on a cul-de-sac in River Mountain Subdivision.
 We never know what we will find when we go to get a found dog, but this was the worst we have ever seen.
 Both females, Boxer & Boxer mix, one heavily pregnant and so malnourished we don’t know how the pregnant female was alive.
 We took them to the vet immediately.
 They both have hookworms, extremely malnourished and heartworm positive.
 The younger female dog has a uterine infection and the vet said the pregnant one would deliver at any moment.

 Well, the female delivered 12 hours after rescuing them.
 She had 12 puppies, but lost five.
 She did a great job and the puppies are beautiful, although they will have hookworms.
 The younger female was spayed the next day.
 Both are in a great foster home.
 We are having to tube feed the puppies twice a day to supplement the mother’s milk.
 We have named the mama Hope and the younger female, Faith.
 We have hope & faith in getting them healthy and finding them loving homes.